briancw/boost-sample-project/README.md

 Uses [boostjs](https://www.npmjs.com/package/boostjs) and [boostjs-server](https://www.npmjs.com/package/boostjs-server)

 ## Npm Scripts ##
-* dev: run the site in dev mode.
-This will start the server and proxy all requests to /build to a different port.
-This enables separate tasks to quickly and efficiently rebuild the client and server.
+* dev: Development mode.
+This will start the server and client build process.
 * build-client: Build all front end code into minified, production ready bundle in /public/build
-* production: runs the server.
+* production: Runs the server.
 This is subject to change (pm2)
-* dev-babel: experimental.
-Use babelified code on the server.
-* build-server: experimental.
-Build babelified server code.

 ## Notable Npm Modules ##
 ### Core: ###